Johnson's Building, The Rocks

-Johnson's Building is a heritage-listed former retail stores and now stock exchange offices, bar and restaurant located at 233–235 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+Johnson's Building is a heritage-listed former retail stores and now stock exchange offices, bar and restaurant located at 233–235 George Street in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 It was designed by Walter Liberty Vernon and built in 1912.
 It is also known as Chamber of Commerce Building and Johnson's Overalls Building (Johnsons).
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

-The site occupied by 233–235 George Street was once part of the original Parade Ground of the Colony.
+The site occupied by 233–235 George Street was once part of the original Parade Ground of the colony.
 By the 1820s this corner site was still owned by the NSW Government.
 In c.
 1831 the site was subdivided into four allotments.
 Of these, three fronted George Street and one Grosvenor Street.
 A small lane which opened onto Grosvenor Street separated this latter from those with George Street frontages.
-The corner site at Grosvenor and George Streets was purchased from the Government in 1831 by Anthony Hordern and remained the property of the Hordern family until the NSW Government Rocks Resumption Act of 1901.
+The corner site at Grosvenor and George Streets was purchased from the government in 1831 by Anthony Hordern and remained the property of the Hordern family until the Darling Harbour Wharves Resumption Act 1900 (NSW).
 The building erected by Hordern on this site, which appears in Fowles engraving of 1848, remained essentially unaltered until 1911/12 when demolition occurred for the widening of George Street, together with the 1845 building to the north owned by Alexander Douglas from 1831 until 1901.
 The site to the north of Douglas block was purchased from the Colonial Government in 1831 by John Richards.
 These four properties were demolished in 1911/12 and the new Chamber of Commerce Building was erected in 1912.
 James Johnson had a long association with the corner site and, for a lesser of time, with the Douglas property adjoining to the north.
 James Johnson, draper and clothier, was associated with this site since 1867, and the building is probably known as to many people for its association with Johnson's Overalls, and associated range of chef's and steward's clothing and equipment.